 One of the toughest decisions you’ll make when planning your Disney World vacation is where to stay!
 There are dozens of resort options on property, each with its own unique strengths and weaknesses.
-One of the biggest factors for guests is resorts that offer multiple transportation options to get from point A to point B — all in the name of make the most of your time in the World!
+One of the biggest factors for guests is resorts that offer multiple transportation options to get from point A to point B — all in the name of making the most of your time in the World!

 Which of these transpo-friendly Resorts is best?
 Let’s check ’em out!

 The resorts along the Skyliner route include Disney’s Pop Century Resort, Disney’s Art of Animation Resort, Disney’s Caribbean Beach Resort, and Disney’s Riviera Resort.
 A handful of Resorts are also within easy walking distance of EPCOT’s Skyliner station at the International Gateway but do not have their own dedicated stations: Yacht Club, Beach Club, BoardWalk Inn, and the Swan & Dolphin.

 The biggest pro to staying at a Monorail Resort is your close proximity to Magic Kingdom.
 Magic Kingdom is a little far removed from most of the resorts, so by staying at a Monorail Resort, you’re considerably cutting your travel time to Disney World’s flagship park.

 The Monorail is also a quintessential Disney World experience.
 If a trip around the Monorail is a priority for you, what better way to do so than stay at one of the resorts along the loop!

 In addition, not only are you a quick Monorail ride away from Magic Kingdom, but you can also take the Monorail to the Transportation and Ticket Center and transfer to the EPCOT loop.
 It may not be the quickest way to get to the park, but it does give you another option!